WangHewei16/B25-based-Information-Retrieval-System/README.md

 ### 2.1 Documents

-The documents are contained in the [documents](documents) directory.
+The documents are contained in the documents directory.
 Each file in this directory contains one document.
 The document ID is the filename.
 All files are plain text.

 ### 2.2 Standard Queries

-The file ``[queries.txt](files/queries.txt)'' contains the standard queries for evaluation.
+The file ``files/queries.txt'' contains the standard queries for evaluation.

 Each query is on a new line, with the query ID before the query keywords.
 In total there are 82 queries.

 ### 2.3 Relevance Judgments

-The file ``[qrels.txt](files/qrels.txt)'' contains the relevance judgments.
+The file ``files/qrels.txt'' contains the relevance judgments.
 These are in the [format used by the TREC conference](https://trec.nist.gov/data/qrels_eng/).

 Each line has 4 fields, separated by whitespace.
 The fields are as follows: